-On one of my first shifts of my EM rotation, a tech ran into the physician workroom shouting that she needed a doctor – a patient was having a seizure.
+On one of my first shifts of my emergency medicine rotation, a tech ran into the physician workroom shouting that she needed a doctor; a patient was having a seizure.
 The attending was checking on a patient in the trauma bays while the resident was admitting another patient, so all eyes were on me.
-I approached the patient, who was clearly postictal and confused, rose the head of the bed, and spoke calmly with him and his terrified family until the resident arrived.
+I approached the confused postical patient, rose the head of the bed, and spoke calmly with him and his terrified family until the resident arrived.

 Although backup came quickly in this case, emergency medicine is a fast-paced specialty requiring us to think and process information quickly.